Optimal Debiased Inference on Privatized Data via Indirect Estimation and Parametric Bootstrap: Simulations

 \section{Simulations}

-In this section, we use simulations on DP statistical inference to demonstrate the performance of our debiased estimator used in PB.
-We construct CIs for the population mean and variance of normal distributions, and we conduct HTs with a linear regression model.
+In this section, we use simulation studies on DP statistical inference to demonstrate the performance of our methodology.
+We construct CIs for the population mean and variance of normal distributions, conduct HTs with a linear regression model, and form CIs for a logistic regression model.
+An additional experiment on a na\"ive Bayes log-linear model is included in Section \ref{sec:naive} in the Supplementary Materials.
 All results are computed over 1000 replicates.
 Code to replicate the experiments is available at \url{https://github.com/JordanAwan/debiased_dp_parametric_bootstrap/}.